An "Egyptian Pheasant" on Italy's Isola Madre

 Unfortunately, this also impacted our community of wild turkeys, which regularly looked for seed that had fallen to the ground.
 A short time later, I was in my basement office when I heard a loud rapping on the window beside me.
 Turning my head, I faced– nose-to-beak across the glass– a lone wild turkey standing on our air-conditioning compressor.
 The glare in its eyes told me it wanted SEED!

-I said “hang on,” collected some, went outside, and scattered it across the ground.
+I said “hang on,” collected some, went outside, and scattered it on the ground.
 The bird didn’t budge until I went back in… at which point it jumped off the compressor and enjoyed its solo feast.

 Maybe I’m both a “pheasant whisperer” AND a “wild-turkey restaurateur”!